openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 A compile-time error occurs if the body of an interface declares:

--  a method with a name already used for a field in this declaration.
+-  A method with a name already used for a field in this declaration.
--  two methods (explicitly or implicitly) with override-equivalent signatures (see :ref:`Signatures`), unless such signatures are inherited (see :ref:`Inheritance and Overriding`).
+-  Two methods (overridden explicitly or implicitly) with override-equivalent signatures (see :ref:`Signatures`), unless such signatures are inherited (see :ref:`Inheritance and Overriding`).

 .. index::